sim-taa/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
 DOM is an acronym for the Document Object Model.
-The browser builds this model of a website’s look and behavior when it reads your HTML and Javascript.
+The browser builds this model of a website’s look and behavior when it reads the HTML and Javascript.

 2. What is an event?
 Being literal, an event is a piece of data-– it’s an object that’s created when a user interacts with the DOM, by taking an action such as clicking, scrolling, or moving their mouse.

 3. What is an event listener?
 An event listener is a method that attaches to an element and waits for a user to interact with the element.
+The method is invoked when the user generates an event.

 4. Why would we convert a NodeList into an Array?
  A NodeList is an “array-like object” and not language-specific.
 So, Javascript methods that we would often like to use on it are not always available until the NodeList is converted into an array.